Graduate Diploma in Genomics and Health

 Clinical Genome Variant Analysis 2 is designed to broaden and further develop the basic understanding and principles of variant curation taught in Clinical Genome Variant Analysis 1.
 Application of software and genomic database for collation of evidence for curation will be covered in detail.

-The subject will be taught as an intensive, blended (on-line and face-to-face) subject over a 4 week period (2 weeks pre-reading ahead of 2 weeks teaching period).
+The subject will be taught as an 5 week intensive, blended (on-line and face-to-face) subject, commencing mid-semester.

 The subject provides a sound foundation for participation in multidisciplinary clinical discussions on genomic testing and analysis,and would be useful preparatory learning for laboratory scientists and clinical staff training in variant curation.